2003 Detroit Lions season: Week 10: vs. Chicago Bears

 In Week 10, the Lions hosted the Chicago Bears.
 The teams traded punts before Detroit began their drive at Chicago's side of the field due to a poor punt by Brad Maynard.
 Detroit capitalized with a Hanson 24-yard field goal to open up the scoring.
-Chicago responded with an 11 play drive capped off by a Paul Edinger 43-yard field goal to tie it up at 3 apiece.
+Chicago responded with an 11-play drive capped off by a Paul Edinger 43-yard field goal to tie it up at 3 apiece.
 After a Lions fake punt failed to convert, the Bears attempted a 48-yard field goal that was blocked by Jared DeVries to keep the game tied.
 Harrington led the Lions down the field as they converted on another Hanson field goal to put them up 6–3 at the half.

 Both teams traded a punt with Chicago getting the ball at the 50-yard line to start their second drive of the half.
 The Bears marched down the field and scored on a Chris Chandler pass to Desmond Clark to go up 10–6.
 The Lions responded with a 10-play drive that ended with a Hanson 30-yard field goal to bring the score within a point.
 Chicago looked poised to score again on an Edinger 41-yard field goal, but Edinger missed it wide left.
 Both teams proceeded to punt before the Lions got the ball back with 2:27 left to play.
 Six straight Harrington passes set up a Hanson 48-yard field goal, which he made to put Detroit up 12–10.
-On the first play of Chicago's ensuing drive, Chandler threw an interception to Corey Harris that sealed the 12–10 victory for Detroit, winning two straight for the first time since 2000.
+On the first play of Chicago's ensuing drive, Chandler threw an interception to Corey Harris that sealed the 12–10 victory for Detroit, who won two straight for the first time since 2000.